Gan-Tu/rails-tutorials/README.md

 # Ruby on Rails Tutorial sample application

-This is the sample application for
-[*Ruby on Rails Tutorial:
+This is the sample application I developed while reading the book [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).

+A current sample application is deployed on Heroku [here](https://rails-tutorial-sample-app-gan.herokuapp.com).

 ## License